1 Introduction

 groups.

-We will pretend that we are making a nowcast as of July 1, 2021, therefore we
+We will pretend that we are making a nowcast as of August 1, 2021, therefore

-will exclude all reference dates and report dates after that date.
+we will exclude all reference dates and report dates before that date.

 germany_covid19_hosp